flavienbwk/book-devops/eng/README.md

 To manage, designate 3 individuals for the following roles:

 1. **Incident Commander (IC)**
-   - Coordinates tasks and delegates roles, including designating the OL and CL.
+   - Coordinates tasks and delegates roles, including designating the OL and CL ;
    - Initially, the IC is the one discovering the incident.
-If someone more experienced arrives, the role can be passed on, allowing the initial IC to return to work or become the new CL.
+If someone more experienced arrives, the role can be passed on, allowing the initial IC to return to work or become the new CL ;
    - If needed, the IC calls for backup and instructs the rest of the team on continuity.
 2. **Communications Lead (CL)**
-   - Manages the _status page_ and informs employees, customers, and management about the incident's progress.
+   - Manages the _status page_ and informs employees, customers, and management about the incident's progress ;
-   - Creates a dedicated internal communication channel for the incident and invites stakeholders.
+   - Creates a dedicated internal communication channel for the incident and invites stakeholders ;
-   - Acts as the interface between the incident management team and external parties.
+   - Acts as the interface between the incident management team and external parties ;
    - Shields the OL from external interruptions.
 3. **Operations Lead (OL)**
-   - Resolves the issue and drafts notes for the postmortem.
+   - Resolves the issue and drafts notes for the postmortem ;
-   - Refers to the IC when needing additional help.
+   - Refers to the IC when needing additional help ;
    - Updates the CL on the incident's progress.

 In smaller teams, the IC often assumes all three roles.
 However, preparation for delegating these tasks during severe incidents is essential.